Veyniac/DIY-STM32-LFO/README.md

 # DIY-STM32-LFO

 Overview:
-	This project is an STM32-based Low-Frequency Oscillator (LFO) that I designed for my custom modular synthesizer.
+	This project is Orbit, an STM32-based Low-Frequency Oscillator (LFO) that I designed for my custom modular synthesizer.
 It features controls for frequency, phase, and amplitude, as well as seven different selectable waveforms.